JanHerca/urantiapedia/output/wikijs/en/article/Paul_Snider/The_Urantian_religionist.md

 For anyone who is already a member of an organized religion, there are many ways of becoming a more active religionist.
 Once the commitment is made, the opportunities for service begin to unfold everywhere we turn.
 Every person has some special gift that is useful to the purpose of God.
 For some it may only be that we can be a true and faithful friend or a warm and sympathetic listener.

 For religionists who are not members of an organized religion, but would like to be — or for those who are in a formal religion but are uncomfortable and searching for something more satisfying, the question of how to get involved becomes more intriguing.
-There are at least “_... five hundred different definitions of religion._” ([UB 103:1.1](/en/The_Urantia_Book/103#p1_1)).
+There are at least “_... five hundred different definitions of religion._” (<a id="a97_332"></a>[UB 103:1.1](/en/The_Urantia_Book/103#p1_1)).
 Which one do we choose?

 When Mary and I faced this question back in the mid-60's, we had between us already experienced long periods of religious training in Protestantism, Catholicism, and Judaism.
 But we had not been comfortable with any of our prior religious experiences, and we were searching for something more closely attuned to the teachings of _The URANTIA Book_.